Hallmark Quality Standard

 Participating halls carry out a self assessment using the Hallmark checklist (below).
 To achieve accreditation each hall is then assessed by two trained volunteer 'visitors' who are also committee members of other halls in Cumbria.
 Participating halls are asked to contribute £50 towards volunteer peer visitor travel costs.

+ACT would also like to hear from any experienced community building trustees who would be interested in volunteering as a Hallmark visitor.
 Contact us for more information, to arrange a Hallmark assessment visit, or if you are interested in becoming a volunteer Hallmark visitor.

 ACRE Village Hall Improvement Grant Fund is now live - The Autumn 2018 budget announced that, to mark the centenary of the Armistice, government would support several initiatives, including making available £3m grant funding to support improvement projects for village halls.